Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 The script `ensembling.py` ensembles the image-models submission files located in `"./submissions/image_data"` whit a single metadata-model submission file located in `"./submissions/metadata"`.
 The script allows you to choose whether to include external data (e.g. from other public notebooks) or not.
 External image-models submissions must be located in `"./submissions/external_image_data"`.
 The resulting ensemble file is saved in the destination path: `"./ensemble"`.

 #### Usage:

+Shell commands, as run from the top level directory:

 ```
 python ensembling.py [-h] [--include_external EXTERNAL] [--metadata_weight WEIGHT] [--ensemble_filename FILENAME]